 Each summer in the Smoky Mountains, there's a stunning light show that has nothing to do with fireworks.
 This incredible natural phenomenon is the work of the Elkmont fireflies, synchronous fireflies that reside within the Great Smoky Mountains National Park.
 Also known as "photinus carolinus", these lightning bugs flash in sync as a mating ritual.

-Usually, to experience this extraordinary work of nature this summer, you need to plan in advance.
-About 800 to 1,000 people descend on the Smoky Mountains each year for the two-week window when these Tennessee fireflies glow in sync.
-This year, the annual lottery to distribute parking passes to lucky attendees was canceled due to COVID-19.
+Last year, the annual lottery to distribute parking passes to lucky attendees was canceled due to COVID-19.
 Thankfully, the non-profit Discover Life in America partnered with the Great Smoky Mountains National Park and photographer Radim Schreiber to film the incredible event.

 What Are The Elkmont Fireflies?